oxford-arc/jade-docs/docs/source/software/molecular-dynamics/gromacs.rst

 	  -ntomp ${SLURM_CPUS_PER_TASK} &> run-gromacs.out

 The example utilises 1 GPU (--gres=gpu:1) on a JADE node.
-Gromacs is started with a number of MPI processes (--ntasks-per-node=1) , which must match the number of requested GPUs.
+GROMACS is started with a number of MPI processes (--ntasks-per-node=1) , which must match the number of requested GPUs.
 Each MPI process will run 5 OMP threads (--cpus-per-task=5).
 The number of requested MPI processes is saved in the environment variable SLURM_NTASKS_PER_NODE, while the number of threads per process is saved in SLURM_CPUS_PER_TASK.

-The request --bind-to socket is specific to OpenMPI, which was used to build Gromacs on JADE.
+The request --bind-to socket is specific to OpenMPI, which was used to build GROMACS on JADE.
 This extra option to the OpenMPI mpirun is essential in obtaining the optimal run configuration and computational performance.